Liaison Psychiatry

 What will happen at the first appointment?

-- There is the option for remote appointments.
-Please ring the service to organise a remote appointment after receiving your appointment letter.
-Our remote appointments are offered via the Attend Anywhere platform.
+- If you have any difficulties attending in person please ring the service to organise a remote appointment after receiving the appointment letter.
+Remote appointments are offered via the Microsoft Teams platform.
 Information on how to use this platform will be sent to you prior to your appointment.

 - There will be an opportunity to talk about your current problems and how they are affecting your daily life.
-We’ll discuss what help is available for your specific needs.
+We will also discuss what help is available for your specific needs.

-- This appointment will be with one our Liaison Psychiatrists, Specialist Nurses or Therapists.
+- This appointment will be with the most appropriate clinician.

 What might happen next?